 I never paid much attention to how my clothes were being made until I learned about the disastrous social and environmental impact of fast fashion.
-The overproduction and overconsumption of cheap and trendy pushed the fashion industry to become the second-largest polluter globally.
+The overproduction and overconsumption of cheap and trendy pushed the fashion industry to become one of the largest polluters globally.

 Slow fashion is an alternative to fast fashion.
 It's a movement within the fashion industry where consumers, brands, retailers, and manufacturers do right by the people and the environment.
 It's a more mindful, ethical, and sustainable approach to fashion.